MPHIL

 GRADUATE SEMINAR

-This seminar provides students the opportunity to engage with a diverse range of research practices through interaction with professionals working in the field of art and culture.
+This seminar provides students with the opportunity to engage with a diverse range of research practices through interaction with professionals working in the field of art and culture.
+In addition to these engagements, students will also be expected to produce their own research proposals.

 INTERTEXTUAL CULTURAL ENGAGEMENTS